When should you do a gastroscopy? Is frequent FGD harmful to health, and how often is such a study recommended? Indications for diagnostics

 Contraindications

-This diagnostic method is shown:
+This diagnostic method is indicated:

-• with painful sensations in the upper abdomen;
+• with pain in the upper abdomen;

 • with nausea, vomiting, heartburn;

-• with diarrhea or constipation of a chronic nature;
+• with diarrhea or chronic constipation;

-With the help of gastroscopy, you can:
+With gastroscopy you can:

 • determine acidity;